Eduvall23/Launch_Museo/README.md

 * Fork this Repository
 * Clone YOUR fork
-* Compete the activity below
+* Complete the activity below
-* Push your solution to your fork
+* Commit and push your solution to your fork

 ## Iteration 1